快猫成版视频

 By completing this course, students will:

-- Understand and produce basic pronunciation patterns in English (word stress and minimum pairs).
-(S 鈥 56)
+3. Understand and produce basic pronunciation patterns (word stress and minimal pairs) in English (S 鈥 56)

 LISTENING/SPEAKING 03 (32 鈥 57 / A2 鈥 B1+)